Hezbe Wahdat

-During the period of the Afghan Civil War in the early 1990s, it emerged as one of the major actors in Kabul and some other parts of the country.
-Political Islamism was the ideology of most of its key leaders, but the party gradually tilted towards its Hazara ethnic support base and became the key vehicle of the community's political demands and aspirations.
+During the Second Afghan Civil War, it emerged as one of the major actors in Kabul and some other parts of the country with support from Iran.
+Political Shia Islamism was the ideology of most of its key leaders, but the party gradually tilted towards its Hazara ethnic support base and became the key vehicle of the community's political demands and aspirations.
 Its ideological background and ethnic support base has continuously shaped its character and political agenda.
 Through the anti-Soviet jihad and the civil war, Hezb-e Wahdat accumulated significant political capital among Afghanistan's Hazaras.

 By 2009, however, Hezb-e Wahdat was so fragmented and divided that the political weight it carried in the country bore little resemblance to what it had once been.
 It had fragmented into at least four competing organizations, each claiming ownership of the name and legacy of Hezb-e Wahdat.